jf-godbout/jf-godbout.github.io/_pages/about.md

 Disinformation, Polarization, and Text as Data
 ======
 I am co-director of [AI4](https://www.ai4.institute/), the **AI Institute for Information Integrity**.
 My most recent work studies political polarization and the spread of misinformation in online societies.
-At the Institute, we develop methodologies that leverage large language models, graph mining, and unsupervised/supervised learning to analyze information integrity, agent social simulations, and for measuring ideology and polarization.
+At the Institute, we develop methodologies that leverage large language models, graph mining, and unsupervised/supervised learning to analyze information integrity, agent social simulations, and for measuring polarization.
 Our interdisciplinary team brings together computer scientists at [Mila](https://mila.quebec/en/) and political scientists at the [Université de Montréal](https://pol.umontreal.ca/accueil/).
 You can find out more about these projects [here](https://www.ai4.institute/publications/).

 Parliamentary Voting Records and Canadian Political Development
 ======